-Did you know that montmorency tart cherries provides the richest natural source of melatonin on the planet?
-This ingredient contains potent quantities of melatonin, a hormone that is naturally released in the evening time to tell us it’s time to go to bed.
+Did you know that Montmorency tart cherries provide the richest natural source of melatonin on the planet?
+This ingredient contains potent quantities of melatonin, a hormone that is naturally released in the evening to tell us it’s time to go to bed.
 Studies have shown that tart cherry juice improves sleep quality and duration, as well as providing antioxidant and anti-inflammatory benefits, without causing any negative side effects.

-Melatonin as a supplement is illegal in the UK without a prescription and comes in a slow-release form, often only prescribed to individuals older than 55 suffering with insomnia.
-The benefit of this ingredient is that it provides a natural form of melatonin which is perfectly safe and legal.
+Melatonin as a supplement is illegal in the UK without a prescription and comes in a slow-release form, often only prescribed to individuals older than 55 suffering from insomnia.
+The benefit of this ingredient is that it provides a natural form of melatonin that is perfectly safe and legal.

 This ingredient enhances feelings of calmness and restfulness.
 L-theanine can be sourced from green tea and is the compound in green tea responsible for making it a soothing, calming drink.
 It does this by increasing alpha brain waves, a brain wave frequency that promotes restfulness.